 - Stir quickly to coat everything, but to keep the garlic from burning you only need to cook for about 30 seconds before pouring in the wine.
 Stir to mix and allow the wine to mostly evaporate before adding the stock, tomatoes, worcestershire, sugar, and bay leaves.
 Finally, pop the beans in, cover, and leave to simmer for around 15 minutes.

 - Meanwhile make your dumplings by simply mixing all of the dumpling ingredients together.
 One thing to keep in mind is how moist you like your dumplings.
-I used 2 tbsp non-dairy butter and around 2.5 tbsp soy milk to make a moderately dry dumpling.
+I used 2 tablespoon non-dairy butter and around 2.5 tablespoon soy milk to make a moderately dry dumpling.
 Add more if you want more gooey ball of doughs in your stew.

 - Roll into approximately 8 balls of even(ish) size.
 Add to the pan, submerging partially (they don't need to be wholly submerged), and simmer covered for another 15 minutes.